thaliproject/thali/pages/documentation/DeveloperHandbook.md

 You will notice that there is a link to reviewable in our code reviews.
 Please use it to do your code reviews.

-# Coding guidelines
+## Coding guidelines

-## Javascript (both Node.js and in our demo apps)
+### Javascript (both Node.js and in our demo apps)
 We follow PouchDB on this one, please read their "Guide to Contributions" [here](https://github.com/pouchdb/pouchdb/blob/master/CONTRIBUTING.md#guide-to-contributions)

-In our case we will also be using lint, specifically jshint using [.jshintrc](https://github.com/pouchdb/pouchdb/blob/master/.jshintrc)
+In our case we will also be using lint, specifically [JSHint](https://github.com/jshint/jshint)

-Note that Intellij/WebStorm has built in support for jshint.
+Note that IntelliJ/WebStorm has built in support for JSHint.
 Also note that there is a jquery option for JSHint to include JQuery's globals.
+See [documentation](http://jshint.com/docs/options/#jquery) for details.

-## Java
+### Java
 We will follow the [Google Java Style Guide](http://google.github.io/styleguide/javaguide.html).

-[Check Style](https://github.com/checkstyle/checkstyle) provides for automatic enforcement and note that there is a [plugin](https://plugins.jetbrains.com/plugin/1065) for Intellij.
+[Check Style](https://github.com/checkstyle/checkstyle) provides for automatic enforcement and note that there is a [CheckStyle-IDEA plugin](https://plugins.jetbrains.com/plugin/1065) for IntelliJ.

-## Objective-C
+### Objective-C
-We will follow the [Google Objective-C Style Guide](http://google.github.io/styleguide/objcguide.xml).
+We will follow the [Google Objective-C Style Guide](https://github.com/google/styleguide/blob/gh-pages/objcguide.md).

-We will use [Clang Format](http://clang.llvm.org/docs/ClangFormat.html) to handle formatting with the [ClangFormat-Xcode](https://github.com/travisjeffery/ClangFormat-Xcode/) plugin.
+We will use [Clang Format](http://clang.llvm.org/docs/ClangFormat.html) to handle formatting with the [ClangFormat-Xcode plugin](https://github.com/travisjeffery/ClangFormat-Xcode).

-## Swift
+### Swift
 We use [Ray Wenderlich's guidelines](https://github.com/raywenderlich/swift-style-guide), with these amendments:

 * Lines are at most 100 characters long

 Also we use [SwiftLint tool](https://github.com/realm/SwiftLint) with some custom rules.
-All rules are listed in .swiftlint.yml file located in Thali_CordovaPlugin/lib/ios/ThaliCore.
+All rules are listed in [.swiftlint.yml](https://github.com/thaliproject/thali-ios/blob/master/.swiftlint.yml) file.

-## HTML
+### HTML

 We don't really have coding guidelines per se in HTML (we don't write enough for it to really be worth it) but all HTML should be validated with [HTML TIDY](http://www.w3.org/People/Raggett/tidy/)

 # Dev Machine Set Up
 We need a bunch of software.
-We use IntelliJ Ultimate Edition although I'm told that the (free) community edition supports what we do just fine.
+We use [IntelliJ Ultimate Edition](https://www.jetbrains.com/idea/download/) although I'm told that the (free) [Community Edition](https://www.jetbrains.com/idea/download/) supports what we do just fine.
 What else you need depends on what platforms you are developing for.
-At a minimum you need node.js.
-Most people seem to end up doing some Android work so you need the latest JDK, latest Android SDK, a local maven installation, gradle and a decent android emulator and/or device.
+At a minimum you need [Node.js](https://nodejs.org/).
+Most people seem to end up doing some Android work so you need the latest JDK, latest Android SDK, a local [Maven](https://maven.apache.org/) installation, [Gradle](https://gradle.org/) and a decent android emulator and/or device.

 We have a bunch of instructions on how to get this software for Windows, see [set up for windows](/SetupForWindows) but we have tested everything on Mac and Linux and it all runs just fine there as well.

 NOTE: EVEN IF YOU AREN'T RUNNING ON WINDOWS STILL READ THE [set up for windows](/SetupForWindows) BECAUSE IT CONTAINS IMPORTANT CONFIGURATION INSTRUCTIONS THAT APPLY TO ALL PLATFORMS

 # Git
 The [Thali Guide to Git](/ThaliGuideToGit) has a bunch of information about how we use git but anyone who has used git regularly isn't going to find anything new there.
 First of all you MUST set ignorecase setting to false:

 `git config core.ignorecase false`

 You may set it globally:

 `git config --global core.ignorecase false`